ieee-aike/sebd2020/accomodation.md

  * Walking distance to the conference venue: 5 minutes
  * Pricing: ~ 150 Euro per night
- * To book your stay, please visit the reservation page.
+ * To book your stay, please visit the hotel reservation page.